tlefko/Huawei-Matebook-X-Pro-Ventura/Readme.md

  # OTHER PROJECT please read :)

 -- Hey guys, so I've been working on another project for the past year now with an automated indicator / trading robot for the stock and crypto market.
-I put a lot of time into this and would be honored if you guys checked it out, aims to mark tops and bottoms in real time
+I put a lot of time into this and would be honored if you guys checked it out, aims to mark tops and bottoms in real time. not 100% perfect but constantly working to improve

--- Normally, it is subscription based but if you're coming from this project, completely free
+-- Normally, it is subscription based but if you're coming from this project, completely free for you guys <3

 ***https://github.com/tlefko/squirrel-bot-pro/***